The 2026 Economic Report on U.S. Pharmacies and Pharmacy Benefit Managers

 - 11.4.2.
 Pharmacy DIR Fees in Medicare Part D Networks

 - 11.5.
-Pharmacy Profits from the 340B Drug Pricing Program
+The Role of Pharmacies and PBMs in the 340B Drug Pricing Program

 - 11.5.1.
 Overview of the 340B Program and Drug Prices

 - 11.5.2.
-Companies Participating as 340B Contract Pharmacies
+Companies Participating as 340B Contract Pharmacies in 2025

 - 11.5.3.
-Flow of Funds For a 340B Contract Pharmacy Network
+Flow of Funds for a 340B Contract Pharmacy Network

 - 11.5.4.
 Third-Party Administrators of 340B Contract Pharmacy Services